rguess-cst/amdemo/.github/ISSUE_TEMPLATE/2--enhancement-request.md

 ---
 name: 2.
 Enhancement Request
 about: The listed client has requested a new features.
-title: "[Client Name] - General Description"
+title: "[Client Name] - General Description of the request"
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Are we solving a specific problem for a client?**
+If no, delete these 2 lines, if YES, please describe the actual issue.
+Screens shots, captures, etc. welcome.

+**What is being proposed?**
-A clear and concise description of what you want to happen.
+What do you want us to build?

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Who is it for?

+How big of a project do you think it is?

+**Do you have any artifacts?** e.g. An Elastic Suite enhancement document.
+Screen shots.
+Drawing on a napkin.
+Anything you have can only help.

+**User Acceptance Criteria**
+If this features does _this_, it will make users happy!